 The team at Me Clinic use of a non-surgical injection which means eye bags and tear troughs may be treated.
 Dermal fillers will be injected under the hollow to connect the lower eyelid and cheek, smoothening the appearance.
-This solution may last for many months.
+The duration of results can vary and may last for many months in some cases.

 Dermal fillers can also replace volume in the mid-cheek area, by filling the mid-cheek and tear trough, reducing the impact of eye bags.
 They can also be used on a range of other facial areas, which is why many patients choose to opt for more than one treatment at a time.